 This list includes what we consider the most haunted spots in the city.
 You can get a google map to help you locate these places here.

-Also, stay tuned for our post on the most haunted places in Norfolk.
+Also, check out our post on the most haunted places in Norfolk.

 While Norwich Castle is now a museum, the site has a dark history as it has been a gaol and also a site for public hangings.
 There are several ghosts that haunt Norwich Castle including a floating skull, a mythical king, a rebel leader, and a woman who was hung for murdering her husband.

 From time to time, there have been sightings of a floating skull around the castle keep.
 It seems to only be visible for a few moments before it disappears.